abinashour/Space_weather_Workshop_2026/README.md

 3. Kp index data

-To clone Space weather worshop file in your local PC do this steps in the Prompt:
+To clone the Space Weather Workshop repository on your local PC, run these commands in Command Prompt or Anaconda Prompt:
 - cd C:\Writeyour Path #Exampel cd C:\Users\aaa\Desktop
 - git clone https://github.com/abinashour/Space_weather_Workshop_2026.git
 - cd Space_weather_Workshop_2026

-To open the Jupyter notebook in your local PC do this step in the Prompt:
+To open the Jupyter notebook on your local PC, run this command in Command Prompt or Anaconda Prompt:
 - jupyter notebook "practical_9_6_26.ipynb"